Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 You can read about what to consider when setting up a life coaching office for coaches working from home and what you need to get started.

-Whatever your background or other qualifications it is important to understand how life works and how it differs from other professions, so you can deliver it with integrity and authenticity.
+Whatever your background or other qualifications it is important to understand how life coaching works and how it differs from other allied professions such as phycology or counselling, so you can deliver it with integrity and authenticity.

 Here is the information you need to find the best training for you and avoid wasting your money.